1. Presentation

 Impact:

-The scope of the programme has a big impact the city, contributing to the safety and efficiency of the transport system.
+Mobility system efficiency The scope of the programme has a big impact the city, contributing to the safety and efficiency of the transport system. |

-The programme promotes the use of public space and empowers people to use the bicycle as a means of transport, promoting more livable streets.
+Livable streets The programme promotes the use of public space and empowers people to use the bicycle as a means of transport, promoting more livable streets. |

-Empowering people to use bicycles as a means of transport reduces car use, with impacts on the environment.
+Protection of the environment Empowering people to use bicycles as a means of transport reduces car use, with impacts on the environment. |

-The programme includes courses for minorities, such as immigrant groups, actively promoting social equity.
+Inclusion, equity and accessibility The programme includes courses for minorities, such as immigrant groups, actively promoting social equity. |

-Bike classes, segmented by different target groups, promote greater safety and comfort in cycling.
+Safety and comfort Bike classes, segmented by different target groups, promote greater safety and comfort in cycling. |

-No impacts.
+Economic value No impacts. |

-The programme allows to overcome the most basic barrier to cycling, giving the general population the opportunity to develop the skills necessary to ride safely.
+Awareness and acceptability The programme allows to overcome the most basic barrier to cycling, giving the general population the opportunity to develop the skills necessary to ride safely. |

 Case study 2: Bike-ability cycling skills courses (UK)